ONSdigital/ras-secure-message/API.md

-    "/messages": "Return a list of messages for the user", "/thread/<thread_id>": "Return list of messages for user", "/threads": "Return a list of threads for the user", "/v2/drafts": "Return a list of drafts for the user", "/v2/drafts/<draft_id>": "Return a draft for user",
-    "/v2/messages": "Send A message using the V2 endpoint", "/v2/messages/<message_id>": "Get and update message by id", "/v2/messages/count": "Get count of unread messages using v2 endpoint",
+    "/messages": "Return a list of messages for the user", "/thread/<thread_id>": "Return list of messages for user", "/threads": "Return a list of threads for the user", "/v2/messages": "Send A message using the V2 endpoint", "/v2/messages/<message_id>": "Get and update message by id", "/v2/messages/count": "Get count of unread messages using v2 endpoint",